 The Chairmen of the Committees shall serve for four years; they can be reappointed to their position for a supplementary two years mandate, on condition that they have obtained the support of the majority of members during a vote at the General Assembly.
 Chairmen must report to the President on the activities of their Committees every three months.
-This is to ensure an effective communication within the society and to maintain the coherence of its management.
+This is to ensure an effective communication within the Society and to maintain the coherence of its management.

-- a.
+a.
 The President shall preside in all meetings of the society, as well as all meetings of the Executive Board.
 The President shall be an ex-officio member of all Committees and is empowered to appoint ad hoc committees.
 The President shall hold office for two years and cannot be reelected for a second consecutive mandate.
 Should the President resign during his mandate, the Future President (President Elect) will undertake the President's office and assume presidential duties until the next semi-annual meeting.
-The Immediate Past President will assume the duties of the President Elect. - b.
+The Immediate Past President will assume the duties of the President Elect.

+- b.
 The Future President (President Elect) will act as Vice President in the absence of the President.
 He shall be appointed for a period of two years.
 At the completion of this period, he will assume the President's duties (vide supra). - c.
 The Secretary shall keep the proceedings of the society's and Executive Board's meetings.
 He shall notify candidates of the results of elections.
 After deliberating with the President, he shall write and communicate the proceedings of the meetings, as well as the meetings' agenda and future meetings. - d.
 The Secretary Elect acts as an assistant to the Secretary and may replace him, if necessary.
 He automatically assumes the Secretary's duties upon expiration of the latter's mandate. - e.
-The Treasurer and the President are in charge of the management of the society's financial affairs.
-The Treasurer shall keep the society's accounts, which shall be submitted to the Executive Board; he reports to the society's members during the General Assembly.
+The Treasurer and the President are in charge of the management of the Society's financial affairs.
+The Treasurer shall keep the Society's accounts, which shall be submitted to the Executive Board; he reports to the Society's members during the General Assembly.
 He shall collect the membership fees and disperse the monies as instructed by the Executive Board. - f.
 The Treasurer Elect acts as an assistant to the Treasurer and may replace him, if necessary.
-He automatically assumes the Treasurer's duties upon expiration of the latter's mandate.

-- g.
-The Congress President shall be responsible for the organization, financing and operation of the biannual meetings, with the exception of the Scientific Program.
+He automatically assumes the Treasurer's duties upon expiration of the latter's mandate. - g.
+The Congress President shall be responsible for the organization, financing and operation of the biennial meetings, with the exception of the Scientific Program.
 The latter is the responsibility of the Executive Board and delegated to the Scientific Committee.
-The Congress President may be reappointed to his duties and, during his mandate, he is a member of the Scientific Committee, in charge of matters relating to the Congress. - h.
-An Archivist may be appointed by the Executive Board, in order to preserve the society's Archives, and occasionally to prepare reports, at the Executive Board's request. - i.
-The society can appoint an auditor.
+The Congress President exercises his mandate for a period of two years and may be reappointed to his duties; during his mandate, he is a member of the Scientific Committee, in charge of matters related to the Congress. - h.
+Occasional statutory members can be nominated for a period of two years; they are re-eligible. - i.
+An Archivist may be appointed by the Executive Board, in order to preserve the society's Archives, and occasionally to prepare reports, at the Executive Board's request. - j.
+The Society can appoint an auditor.

-Committees
+Article 11 Committees